|National Parks||Nat'l Wild & Scenic Rivers||Nat'l & State Fish Hatcheries||Department of Defense||State Parks

-- Carolina Hemlocks, near Burnsville.
+- Carolina Hemlocks Recreation Area, near Burnsville.
 Open April 20 to October 30.
 Popular for swimming and tubing on the South Toe River, and tubes are available to rent.
 Also fishing, trails, picnicking, drinking water, flush toilets.
-Adjacent to Carolina Hemlocks Campground $3 fee per car.
+Adjacent to Carolina Hemlocks Campground.
+More information from the Cradle of Forestry in America, which operates the campground. $3 fee per car.
 (877) 444-6777.

 - Catawba Falls, near Old Fort.
-An 88-acre tract containing the 100-foot lower and 70-foot upper falls on the Catawba River became property of the Forest Service in 2010, and a parking lot for 30 cars off Catawba River Road opened in 2012.
-Restrooms and an information booth were completed in July 2012.
+An 88-acre tract containing the 100-foot lower and 70-foot upper falls on the Catawba River became property of the Forest Service in 2010 and development was completed in December 2016.
+An accessible trail and footbridges over the river and Chestnut Branch lead to the lower falls.
+Restrooms, information booth.